 - Should you get a lawyer?
 A lawyer can help make decisions, file the paperwork and speak for you in court.
-If you and your spouse disagree on custody issues, a lawyer can be very helpful.
-See other situations in which it might be particularly important to get a lawyer.
+If you and your spouse disagree on big issues, like custody, a lawyer can be very helpful.

 - Do you want to file a “counterclaim”?
 You can simply file an “answer” to the divorce, but many people find it useful to instead “Counterclaim For Divorce.”
 This may cost you an additional filing fee.
-You also have to have lived in Ohio for six months to file a counterclaim.
+You also have to have lived in Ohio for 6 months to file a counterclaim.
 But it’s important to do if you disagree with any of the information in your spouse’s “Complaint for Divorce.”
 Also, if you file a "counterclaim," your spouse can't stop the divorce process unless you agree.
-Otherwise, if your spouse is unhappy about what is decided in the temporary orders--for instance, custody arrangements for your child or how the money is divided-- they could decide to call off the divorce and try again later.
+Otherwise, if your spouse is unhappy about what is decided in the temporary orders — for instance, custody arrangements for your child or how the money is divided — they could decide to call off the divorce and try again later.

 - Organizing your financial information.
 Filling out the forms requires a lot of information.
 Getting organized for your divorce will show you what you need.
 Since you are swearing that all your responses are true, you want to make sure they are both complete and correct.

 Learn more about the steps in the divorce process.